triadtitans/seminar_rigid_body_methods/_sources/applylag.md

 \end{equation}

 $V$ is then differenciated with respect to all components of all $q_i$.
-As the derivative of the potential is the force, the values of resulting gradient are forces.
+As the derivative of the potential is the force, the values of the resulting gradient are forces.
 These forces act on the component values of the $q_i$ and thus on the transformations of the objects.

-ASC-ODE implements simple gravity and spring.
+ASC-ODE implements simple gravity and springs.

 ### "Gravity"

-A simplified form of gravity can be implemented via a constant force that depends on the mass.
+A simplified form of gravity can be implemented via a constant "downward" force.
 A force that acts homogenously on the body does not influence it's rotation.
-Therefore, the body can be seen as a point mass.
+Therefore, the body can be seen as a mass point.
 The bodies can also be treated individually.

-Using $F = m \cdot a$, the force on a point mass can be specified as an acceleration vector $a \in \mathbb{R}^3$ and the body mass $m$.
+Using $F = m \cdot a$, the force on a point mass can be specified using an acceleration vector $a \in \mathbb{R}^3$ and the body mass $m$.
 For any given translation vector $x$, the antiderivative or potential of that force is
 \begin{equation}
     m \cdot (a \cdot x).
 \end{equation}

-In ASC-ODE, the mass is automatically calculated and the *negative* acceleration vector can be specified:
-`rbs.gravity = (0, 9.81, 0)` for downward force.
+In ASC-ODE, the mass is automatically calculated and the *negative* acceleration vector can be specified: e.g. `rbs.gravity = (0, 9.81, 0)` for downward force.

 ````{div} full-width
 ```{dropdown} Jupyterlite